o2r-project/o2r-project.github.io/README.md

 ## Publishing site repository and PDF on Zenodo

-After each new blog post is published, a [Zenodo deposit](https://zenodo.org/api/deposit/depositions/1485438) with a PDF of all blog posts and relevant pages is updated ~~automatically~~ manually, see `Makefile` for details.
+After each new blog post is published, a [Zenodo deposit](https://doi.org/10.5281/zenodo.1485437) (first deposit `https://zenodo.org/record/1485438`) with a PDF of all blog posts and relevant pages is updated automatically using a GitHub action, see `Makefile` and `.github/workflows/deposit.yml` for details.
+For the automatic deployment, a Zenodo token with write access to the deposit above must be stored as a [Repository secret](https://github.com/o2r-project/o2r-project.github.io/settings/secrets/actions).
+_NOTE:_ Make sure to disable the workflow on forks.

 The PDF file `o2r_project_website_and_blog.pdf` is generated from a special page at [http://127.0.0.1:4000/all_content/](http://127.0.0.1:4000/all_content/) (file `all_content.md`) using [`wkhtmltopdf`](https://wkhtmltopdf.org/).
-A zip archive of this project is created with `zip`, file `o2r_project_website_and_blog_git-repository.zip`.
+An archive of the current repository `HEAD` is zipped into `o2r_project_website_and_blog_git-repository.zip`.

 Both these files are then published to Zenodo with the [Zenodo API](http://developers.zenodo.org/) by the file `zenodo_release.py`.
 The environment variable `ZENODO_TOKEN` must have a valid API key for Zenodo (or for Zenodo Sandbox for testing).